Skip to main content

 About

 enlarged project map iconThis historic U.S. 101 bridge was built in 1931.
 It's a popular tourist and cycling route located just north of the Tillamook Creamery.
-The bridge is over 90 years old and is in need of repairs.
+The bridge is over 90 years old and needs repairs.

 We plan to: